 “Treat Me Well” will be the focus of Learning Disability Week, which runs from June 18 and 24.

-Hull and East Yorkshire Hospitals NHS Trust and Humber Teaching NHS Foundation Trust are working together to support Mencap’s campaign.
+Hull University Teaching Hospitals NHS Trust and Humber Teaching NHS Foundation Trust are working together to support Mencap’s campaign.

 Staff from both organisations can find out more at the drop-in event at Room 4, Education and Development, Suite 22, Castle Hill Hospital on June 19 from 1pm and 5pm.